uea-teaching/python-introduction/lectures/collections/collections.md

 ---

-Slides and code are available on BlackBoard
+Slides and code are available on Teams

 I have also made them available on GitHub